Love Exposure

-Love Exposure (愛のむきだし, Ai no mukidashi) is a 2008 Japanese comedy-drama film written and directed by Sion Sono.
+Love Exposure (愛のむきだし, Ai no mukidashi) is a 2008 Japanese epic romantic comedy-drama action film written and directed by Sion Sono.
 The film gained a considerable amount of notoriety in film festivals around the world for its four-hour runtime and themes including love, family, lust, religion and the art of upskirt photography.
 The first version was originally six hours long, but was trimmed at the request of the producers.
-However, an extended version was later released in 2017 as a 300 minutes/10-episodes TV-show format, an arrangement also employed for two other of his movies.
+However, an extended version was later released in 2017 as a 300-minute, 10-episode TV series, an arrangement also employed for two other of his movies.

 Following its release, it won many awards and received acclaim from critics.
 At the Berlin International Film Festival, it won the Caligari Film Award and the FIPRESCI Prize.